arlandfran/white-library/testing.md

 - Forms are properly validated e.g. Admins cannot create products with price < 0.

 - Users are asked to confirm their delete before clicking deleting any products.

+- Admin and profiles views are protected, users need to log in to purchase etc.